 Down the years we have seen three main thicknesses appear for sale:

 - 22mm Calibrated – This is the perfect option in our opinion.
-20mm is the minimum you want to be working with outdoors – anything thinner and your risk it being exposed when the elements start to give it a battering of frost and rain.
+20mm is the minimum you want to be working with outdoors – anything thinner and your risk it not being robust enough when the elements start to give it a battering of frost and rain.
 Going with a calibrated option not only makes it easier to lay, but means you get a good amount of paving per box and it’s guaranteed to be a thickness that will survive the elements.
-Guide Price: £16.00+VAT per m2 + £45 per 18m2 box for delivery.

 This finish can also be known as: